 Accreditation and Learning Outcomes

-Graduates of the CMHC and SC programs will have met the requirements for Licensed Professional Counselors and licensed Professional School Counselors in Ohio and nationally as a result of BGSU’s CACREP accreditation.
+Graduates of the CMHC and SC programs will have met the requirements for Licensed Professional Counselors in Ohio and nationally as a result of BGSU’s CACREP accreditation.
 Students can expect to have the knowledge, skills and experience necessary to enter the workforce as ethical, dynamic and culturally competent counselors.

 * Job placement and salary information was compiled by the Office of Academic Assessment through the Graduation Survey from AY2015-2018.
 The data are gathered around the time of Commencement and a follow-up survey six months post Commencement.
 For the salary question, data for programs with fewer than fifteen responses are not included.
 Salaries for those programs are from the National Association of Colleges and Employers Summer 2019 Survey.
 For questions regarding the data, contact email@example.com.